liquinlab/elm-smile/docs/concepts.md

 to add it to the timeline.
 The `name` property is used to identify the View.
 The `component` property is the Vue component that is used to display the View.

-That's it!
-You can now run the experiment and see your new View appear after the windowsizer View.

 You'll notice that there are many other Views in the default timeline including `WindowSizer`, `Instructions`, and `Consent`.
 These are all [built in Views](views.html#built-in-views-1) that are provided by Smile which